Spectral anomalies and broken symmetries in maximally chaotic quantum maps: Results

 While RMT level spacing statistics are commonly used as an indicator (or even definition) of ``quantum chaotic'' systems \cite{Haake}, the $A$-baker's map quantizations can exhibit non-universal level spacing statistics that are strongly sensitive to the particular quantization choice.
 The first hint of complication is that the Balazs--Voros quantization in Eq.~\eqref{eqn:baker} ($A=2$) was observed in \cite{BV} to have level spacing statistics that vary depending on $N$; they almost never look COE or block COE, which was explained as due to the quantization breaking the classical reflection symmetry in Eq.~\eqref{eqn:c-sym} and mixing symmetry sectors together.

-Surprisingly, as demonstrated by Figs.~\ref{fig:mr_Adep} and \ref{fig:levels}, we find the level spacing statistics and mean gap ratio statistic (computed from the level spacings \cite{OganesyanHuse,meanminratio,blocks}) for the {higher} slope $A$-baker's maps begin to look very close to those of a {single} COE or CUE matrix as $A$ increases, for all quantizations except the standard Saraceno quantization.
+Surprisingly, as demonstrated by Figs.~\ref{fig:mr_Adep} and \ref{fig:levels}, we find the level spacing statistics and mean gap ratio statistic for the higher scaling factor $A$-baker's maps begin to look very close to those of a {single} COE or CUE matrix as $A$ increases, for all quantizations except the standard Saraceno quantization.
 Thus for large values of $A$, these level spacing statistics appear RMT, but reflect the \emph{wrong} symmetry classes.
 The effect of the classical reflection symmetry appears to completely disappear for large $A$ (for non-Saraceno quantizations), and for some quantizations the TR symmetry separating COE from CUE is ignored as well.
-For reference, the mean gap ratio values for the RMT ensembles as derived in \cite{meanminratio,blocks} are provided in Tab.~\ref{tab:mr}.

 Although all quantizations share the classical limit of an $A$-baker's map, they exhibit a wide variety of level spacing and gap ratio statistics, ranging from the expected 2-block COE behavior, to single block COE, to single block CUE, and to intermediate or mixed statistics inbetween two RMT ensembles.
-We observe that for large $A$, it appears these short-range spectral statistics reflect certain symmetries of the quantized operator (Sec.~\ref{subsec:sar}, Appendix~\ref{sec:comm-sym}), but not necessarily those of the underyling classical map.
+We observe that for large $A$, it appears these short-range spectral statistics reflect certain symmetries of the quantized operator (Sec.~\ref{subsec:sym}, Appendix~\ref{sec:comm-sym}), but not necessarily those of the underyling classical map.